danielle076/java_advanced/src/I_AssociativeRelationships/Association/readme.md

-## Voorbeeld classes en objecten: associatie
+## Association

-### Stap 1:
+### Step 1
-We hebben twee classes: `Student.java` met twee eigenschappen `firstName` en `lastName` en we hebben C`ourse.java` ook met twee eigenschappen `coursenName` en `courseNo`.
+We have two classes: `Student.java` with two properties `firstName` and `lastName` and we have `Course.java` also with two properties `courseName` and `courseNo`.

-Daarnaast hebben we voor beide een get methode die informatie teruggeven, de ene `getFullName` en de ander `getCourseInfo`.
+In addition, for both we have a get method that return information, one `getFullName` and the other `getCourseInfo`.

-### Stap 2
+### Step 2
-In `Main.java` maken we van de classes objecten.
+In `Main.java` we turn the classes into objects.

-Object voor Student:
+Object for Student:

     Student student1 = new Student();

-Object voor Course:
+Object for Course:

     Course javaProgrammeren = new Course();

-`student1.firstName` krijgt de waarde Bob
+`student1.firstName` gets the value Bob

     student1.firstName = "Bob";

-`javaProgrammeren.courseName` krijgt de waarde Java Programmeren
+`javaProgrammeren.courseName` gets the value Java Programmeren

     javaProgrammeren.courseName = "Java Programmeren";

-### Stap 3
+### Step 3

-Aanroepen van de return in Student.java
+Calling the return in Student.java

     System.out.println("Student: " + student1.getFullName());

-Aanroepen van de return in Course.java
+Calling the return in Course.java

     System.out.println("Cursus: " + javaProgrammeren.getCourseInfor());

-### Volledige code
+### Full code

 <i>Student.java</i>